-Name of connected person Nature of transaction 2021 HKD'000 2020 HKD'000 Retail Sao Hang Investment Company Limited (首恒投資有限公司) Provision of retail stores and management services to the 15 744 (Note) 11 047 ("Sao Hang Investment (Macau)") Total transaction amount Group in Macau 15,744 (Note) 11,247 11,247
+Name of connected person Nature of transaction 2022 HKD'000 2021 HKD'000 Retail Sao Hang Investment Company Limited (首恆投資有限公司) ("Sao Hang Investment (Macau)") Provision of retail stores and management services to the Group in Macau 15,744 Total transaction amount 15,744

 Note: According to the Cooperation Services Agreement, the service fees (including the rental, management, promotion and administration fees) payable under the Cooperation Services Agreement was determined with reference to the historical service fees paid by the Group to Sao Hang Investment (Macau) and the prevailing market conditions and prevailing market rent of similar properties of comparable size and quality in the vicinity.
-The annual cap for the financial year ended 31 December 2021 is HK\$28,000,000.

 Sao Hang Investment (Macau) is a company incorporated in Macau which is principally engaged in the operation of shopping malls in Macau and is owned as to 96% by Mr. Fan and 4% by Ms. Fan Po Yuk, the sister of Mr. Fan.
-Mr. Fan is an Executive Director and the Controlling Shareholder of the Company.
+Mr. Fan is an Executive Director and the Controlling Shareholder.
 By virtue of Mr. Fan holding over 30% interest in Sao Hang Investment (Macau), Sao Hang Investment (Macau) is therefore an associate of Mr. Fan and a connected person of the Company under Chapter 14A of the Listing Rules.